eliasjanssen/academic-kickstart/content/publication/JAN-2020/index.md

 **Impact:** Nurses are confronted with increasing work pressure.
-The present findings indicate that the implementation of mindfulness strategies can be beneficial for nurses dealing with work pressure, contributing to nursing practice and JD-R theory"""
+The present findings indicate that the implementation of mindfulness strategies can be beneficial for nurses dealing with work pressure, contributing to nursing practice and JD-R theory"
 featured: false
 publication: "*Journal of Advanced Nursing [In Press]*"
 tags: ["Mindfulness", "JD-R", "Nursing"]